google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 example, a social networking app might want to avoid messaging users for every post from a particular person, and instead combine them.

-Combining similar notifications comes down to three things.

-* A call to `getNotifications()`.
-* Reusing an existing `tag` value.
-* Setting the `renotify` flag in the call to `showNotification()`.

-Let's look at an example that shows all three.
+Combining similar notifications has a lot of moving parts.
+But I like to think of it as elaborations on the following steps.

+1. A message arrives in the `push` event handler.
+2. You call `self.registration.getNotifications()` to see if there are any notifications you want to combine.
+This is commonly done by checking the tag of the nofication.
+3. Finally show your new notification by calling `self.registration.showNotification()` making sure you set the renotify parameter to true in the options (See below for an example).

-In the following example, we assume that you've already received or retrieved message data, as described in the last section.
+Look for these things as we go through another example.
+We're going to assume that you've already received or retrieved message data as described in the last section.
 Now let's look at what to do with it.

 Start with a basic push event handler.
+The `waitUntil()` method returns a Promise that resolves to the notification data.

     self.addEventListener('push', function(event) {